Entropy bounds and field equations: Bound to the entropy of an element of matter as variation of Clausius entropy of the hottest horizon going to swallow it

-We consider some distribution of matter.
-We associate to it its energy-momentum tensor field $T_{ab}$ defined in $D$-dimensional (gauge \cite{RovC}) spacetime ($D\geq4$) with metric $g_{ab}$.
+We consider some smooth distribution of matter.
+We associate with it its energy-momentum tensor field $T_{ab}$ defined in a $D$-dimensional (gauge \cite{RovC}) spacetime ($D\geq4$) with metric $g_{ab}$, the geometry of this spacetime being determined, through some field equations, by that matter and all other matter in the universe.
 At a generic point $P$ in this spacetime, let $k^a$ be a null vector, directed to the future of $P$.
-We consider then a local inertial frame around $P$, with coordinates $X^a$, such that $P$ is at $X^a = 0$, and chosen in such a way to have $k^a$ given by (1,1) in the plane $(T, X)$.
+We then consider a local inertial frame around $P$, with coordinates $X^a$, such that $P$ is at $X^a = 0$, and chosen in such a way as to have $k^a$ given by (1,1) in the plane $(T, X)$.
 The null curve $(X, X)$ has affine parameter $X$ and tangent $k^a$.
-The element of matter around $P$ has generically some velocity in the local inertial frame.
+We consider a small piece of matter around $P$.
+The element of matter has a generic velocity in the local inertial frame.
+Its flow across any patch of surface is determined by the velocity vector, which has an intrinsic meaning independent of the gravity theory which determined a given spacetime as solution (and back-reaction effects, due to shrinking of the area while the element of matter goes through, are second order effects with respect to this in the flow).